DenisPalnitsky/immu-svn/README.md

 ```

 # Limitations
-- Currently only files with less then 512 caracteres are supported
+- Currently, only files with less than 512 characters are supported
-- Not more then 100 files in repository
+- Not more than 100 files in the repository